Fox-ML-infrastructure/FoxML_Core/LEGAL/TOS.md

 10. Limitation of Liability
-To the fullest extent permitted by law, we are not liable for indirect, incidental, consequential, or punitive damages.
+To the fullest extent permitted by law, we are not liable for indirect, incidental, consequential, special, or punitive damages.
 Our total liability for any claim shall not exceed the amount you paid us in the 12 months preceding the claim.
+The foregoing limitation shall not apply to: (i) liability arising from our willful misconduct or gross negligence, (ii) our indemnification obligations (if any), or (iii) breach of confidentiality obligations.

 11. Indemnification
 You agree to indemnify and hold harmless Fox ML Infrastructure LLC and its